Editconf with index can not do other things

 In general, I would prefer to see the tools move in the opposite direction, so they do fewer things in each run, but make sure each such options really works in every single release, rather than trying to support arbitrary combinations of 20-30 options - the latter is simply too difficult to debug!

-#3 Updated by David van der Spoel almost 9 years ago
+#3 Updated by David van der Spoel about 9 years ago

 I mean editconf -label "D" to set the chain label to "D".
 I guess there is an optimum size, but we can not split all tools into hundreds of things.
 Both for editconf and trjconv we should implement a library of changes which are applied in the order specified on the command line.
 After 4.5 though.

-#4 Updated by Erik Lindahl almost 9 years ago
+#4 Updated by Erik Lindahl about 9 years ago

 OK - I too have had tons of problems with non-existent chain labels before.
 This might not help you, but we've improved pdb2gmx as well as the pdb writing a bit in this respect: We now try to write proper TER records for pdb output formats (as well as the original chain labels when we have them), and pdb2gmx can do chain separation with arbitrary combinations of TER and/or chain id.
 This way you can properly handle multiple chains even if the don't have different labels (and water/protein can now occur in any order you want for multi-chain systems).

-#6 Updated by Erik Lindahl almost 9 years ago
+#6 Updated by Erik Lindahl about 9 years ago

 Fixed in commit 3a632b68905c560d5159ce75d5a4b9827f8dfb48.